-Commenters and studies have noted the benefits of XBRL data in providing a wide range of financial reporting data that is not always available elsewhere.71 Other commenters and studies have indicated that XBRL data use has been limited, in part due to concerns regarding data quality and lack of awareness of XBRL.72 Several
+Commenters and studies have noted the benefits of XBRL data in providing a wide range of financial reporting data that is not always available elsewhere.71 Other commenters and studies have indicated that XBRL data use has been limited, in part due to concerns

-Miklos A. Vasarhelyi (2017) Are XBRL files being accessed?
+Various academic studies have examined the benefits of XBRL for the information environment of firms.
+See Inline XBRL Proposing Release, at 14295, n.
+169. See also Yu Cong, Hui Du, and Miklos A. Vasarhelyi (2017) Are XBRL files being accessed?
 Evidence from the SEC EDGAR log file data set, Journal of Information Systems (forthcoming) (examining rates of access to XBRL files and providing some evidence that investors in smaller operating companies access XBRL files and that investors may prefer XBRL files to non-XBRL files when both types of files are included with the filing).